On your Ps

 - Sibling or step-sibling

-So, for example, if you're on your P1s you can drive your brother and your sister around (no matter what their age), as well as one other person between 16 or 22.
+For example, if you're on your P1s you can drive your brother and your sister around (no matter what their age), as well as one other person between 16 or 22.
 You can't, however, drive three of your mates around (unless two of them are over 22).

-Other Rules and Restrictions for P1 Drivers
+Other rules and restrictions for P1 drivers

-- You're not allowed to tow anything unless you're doing it for work or you're under instruction
+- You're not allowed to tow anything (unless you're doing it for work or you're under instruction)

-- If your licence is cancelled or suspended as a result of a traffic offence, you're only allowed to carry one passenger in total (whatever their age) for the balance of your P1 period (there are exceptions to this rule)
+- If your licence is cancelled or suspended as a result of a traffic offence, you're only allowed to carry one passenger in total (whatever their age) for the rest of your P1 period (there are exceptions to this rule)

 The following rules and restrictions apply to both P1 AND P2 probationary drivers: